(Adapted from Gerry Matatics's well-written article, "Is Gerry Matatics a ''sedevacantist''?")

-Every Catholic -- however he or she might prefer to be positive in his presentation of the Faith -- must necessarily oppose and reject all those persons and things that are incompatible with Catholicism.
+Every Catholic -- however he might prefer to be positive in his presentation of the Faith -- must necessarily oppose and reject all those persons and things that are incompatible with Catholicism.

 "Sedevacantist" has become the unfortunate (and inaccurate) nickname for those Catholics who admit that adherence to the Catholic Faith and the Catholic Church in our time necessarily entails rejection of John XXIII, Paul VI, John Paul I & II, Benedict XVI, and Francis as heretics and therefore not popes.
 This in turn necessarily entails a complete rejection of those "reforms" illicitly promulgated by these men: Vatican II, the New Mass and new sacraments, the New Code of Canon Law, the New Catechism, the new canonizations (e.g., of Msgr.
 Escriva, Mother Theresa, et al), and so forth.
 It is an indisputable FACT that Catholics, at many critical moments of their Church's history, have had to reject both false popes (every Church historian agrees that there have been over 40 of them -- many of them ruling right from Rome itself) and "robber councils" (over 17 of them falsely purporting to be valid councils).
 Though it has become the accepted label for such Catholics, in my estimation the term "sedevacantist" is not a helpful one, for several reasons: